by James Kraus

 The Austin 1800 ADO17 Land Crab, the largest and final Alec Issigonis design for BMC was launched.

-The IBM System/360 was announced and revolutionized business computing, quickly becoming the de facto mainframe business computer of the decade.
+The IBM System/360 was announced and revolutionized data processing, quickly becoming the de facto mainframe business computer of the decade.

 Rudi Gernreich presented the topless monokini and Mary Quant popularized the miniskirt.

 Toyota introduced the third-generation Corona.
 With a large, high-torque 1.9 litre engine and available two-speed Toyoglide automatic gearbox, it was the first Japanese car to achieve widespread sales success in the United States and spearheaded the Japanese assault on automotive markets around the globe.
 Toyota alone would export its 1 millionth vehicle before the decade was over.

 Andy Warhol’s Box Sculptures premiered in April at the Stable Gallery in New York.